We Asked Cradle of Filth to Decide 2015's Sound of the Summer

 He loves his Trap Queen though.
 Have you ever written a song for love?

-Well, there’s a track on the new album called “Black is Magic in Practice”.
+Well, there’s a track on the new album called “Blackest Magic in Practice”.
 It’s a story based loosely on fact about someone who resorts to black magic as a last resort after the rape and murder of his wife.
 I suppose you can call that a love story.

 How romantic!
 Rating for Fetty Wap?